-Balanced Connectivity & Reciprocation: Our examination showed that the percentage of bidirectional relationships between LCC users has steadily dropped from 32% (in Dec 2011) and became rather stable in the last month of our study around 22.4% (in Jul 2013).
-Again, we observe that this feature of connectivity among LCC users in G+ seems to have reached a quasi-stable status after the system have experienced a major growth.
-Interestingly, Kwak et al. [41] reported a very similar fraction of bidirectional relationships (22%) in their Twitter snapshot from July 2009.
+Our examination showed that the percentage of bidirectional relationships between LCC users has steadily dropped from 32% (in December 2011) and became rather stable in the last month of our study around 22.4% (in July 2013).
+Again, we observe that this feature of connectivity among LCC users in G+ seems to have reached a quasi-stable status after the system has experienced a major growth.
+Interestingly, Kwak et al. [42] reported a very similar fraction of bidirectional relationships (22%) in their Twitter snapshot from July 2009.
 This reveals yet another feature of G+ connectivity that is very similar to the Twitter network and very different from the fully bidirectional Facebook network.
-In order to gain deeper insight on this aspect of connectivity, we examine the fraction of bidirectional connections for individual nodes and its relation with the level of (im)balance between node indegree and outdegree.
-This in turn provides a valuable clue about the user level connectivity and reveals whether users exchange or simply relay information.
-To quantify the level of balance in the connectivity of individual nodes, Figure 11(a) plots the summary distribution of the ratio of followers to friends (using boxplots) for different group of users based on their number of followers in our most recent snapshot (LCC-Jul13).
+In order to gain deeper insight on this aspect of connectivity, we examine the fraction of bidirectional connections for individual nodes and its relation with the level of (im)balance between node in-degree and out-degree.
+This in turn provides a valuable clue about the user-level connectivity and reveals whether users exchange or simply relay information.
+To quantify the level of balance in the connectivity of individual nodes, Fig. 11(a) plots the summary distribution of the ratio of followers to friends (using boxplots) for different groups of users based on their number of followers in our most recent snapshot (LCC-Jul13).
 This figure demonstrates that only the low degree node (with less than 100 followers) exhibit some balance between their number of followers and friends.
-Otherwise, the number of friends among G+ users grows much slower than the number of followers.
+Otherwise, the number of friends among $G^+$ users grows much slower than the number of followers.